-- Loading pesticides and mixing them with water or oil diluents should be done over an impermeable surface (such as lined or sealed concrete), so that spills can be collected and managed. - Mixing station surface should provide for easy cleaning and the recovery of spilled materials. - Pump the sump dry and clean it at the end of each day.
-Liquids and sediments should also be removed from the sump and the pad whenever pesticide materials are changed to an incompatible product (that is, one that cannot be legally applied to the same site).

-- Apply liquids and sediments as you would a pesticide, strictly following label instructions. - Absorbents such as cat litter or sand may be used to clean up small spills and then applied as a topdressing in accordance with the label rates, or disposed of as a waste. - Sweep up solid materials and use as intended.
+- Load pesticides and mix them with water or oil diluents over an impermeable surface (such as lined or sealed concrete), so that spills can be collected and managed. - Ensure mixing station surface provides for easy cleaning and the recovery of spilled materials. - Pump the sump dry and clean it at the end of each day.
+Liquids and sediments should also be removed from the sump and the pad whenever pesticide materials are changed to an incompatible product (that is, one that cannot be legally applied to the same site). - Apply liquids and sediments as you would a pesticide, strictly following label instructions. - Use absorbents such as cat litter or sand to clean up small spills and then apply as a topdressing in accordance with the label rates, or dispose of as a waste. - Sweep up solid materials and use as intended.